-If your dog is overweight, that may be cause an issue with your dog’s mobility, so it’s crucial to understand what the problem is and what could have caused it, to help you give your dog the best care program.
+If your dog is overweight, that may have a negative impact on your dog’s mobility, so it’s crucial to understand what the problem is and what could have caused it, to help you give your dog the best care.

-Sometimes preservatives and food colour could induce joint problems in dogs and so it is very important to make sure your dog’s diet is the best it can be avoiding unnecessary colours or preservatives.
+Sometimes preservatives and food colour could induce joint problems in dogs and so it is very important to make sure your older dog’s diet is the best it can be.

 Some supplements which have received good feedback from dog owners include a supplement which includes glucosamine and chondroitin.
 This component basically is a hygroscopic and attracts water to keep the cartilage more lubricated.

-Marge Chandler, a clinical nutritionist and expert for www.awalkinthepark.co.uk offers her top tips for dog owners concerned about joint care commenting,
+Marge Chandler, a clinical nutritionist offers her top tips for dog owners concerned about joint care commenting,

 “It’s best to consult your vet for a tailored treatment programme.
 A mixture of a therapeutic diet with appropriate supplements, weight control, pain medication and a modified exercise plan is the best course of action.

 Weight control is key in dogs with OA but bear in mind that decreasing the number of calories in a regular diet may cause a deficiency in other nutrients, such as protein, vitamins, and minerals.
 Nutritional supplements or nutraceuticals such as fish oil omega-3 fatty acids may improve the signs.”

 Essentially, natural remedies for dog arthritis which work for some dogs, may work for others, but unless you understand the root cause of arthritis and discomfort, you can’t be sure that the supplements will do the job and provide the relief you’re hoping for.
 There are other non-supplement measures you can take though, such as new dog bowls, either ones which sit in holders, are wall mounted or raised dog bowls which sit off the ground – this means your dog will find it easier, and less stressful on joints and their neck specifically, to stoop when eating.

 Consulting an expert, or taking care to choose the best care program for your dog will give you a great all-round plan of action!

 Watch our video with more top tips from Sarah: